clkao/uberNext/README.md

 then load use Chrome extension manager to load dist/.

+# Usage

+Go to m.uber.com, click the uber logo to start monitoring.

 # CC0 1.0 Universal

 To the extent possible under law, Chia-liang Kao has waived all copyright